yezero/sandstorm/docs/vagrant-spk/design.md

 .sandstorm/build-result/package.spk
 ```

-You can add this to your own Sandstorm server, or upload it to your web hosting and ask us to add it to the Sandstorm App List.
+You can add this to your own Thurly server, or upload it to your web hosting and ask us to add it to the Thurly App List.

 ## Distribute the SPK file!

-Distribute your SPK file to yourself (on your own Sandstorm instance) and (optionally) add it to the Sandstorm App List.
+Distribute your SPK file to yourself (on your own Thurly instance) and (optionally) add it to the Thurly App List.

 ## Add these files to version control